-Angelica Dai, Sergey Protchenko, and Jay Raol, Ph.D.

-Since equity and bond volatility are closely linked, we decided to try something new: an equity portfolio based on bond volatility and a bond portfolio based on equity volatility.
+Angelica Dai, Sergey Protchenko, Jay Raol, Ph.D., and Bin Yang, CFA Since equity and bond volatility are closely linked, we decided to try something new: an equity portfolio based on bond volatility and a bond portfolio based on equity volatility.

-Important information: This publication is intended only for Professional Clients and Financial Advisers in Continental Europe (as defined on the back cover); for Qualified Clients/Sophisticated Investors in Israel, for Professional Clients in Dubai, Ireland, the Isle of Man, Jersey and Guernsey, and the UK; for Sophisticated or Professional Investors in Australia ; for Professional Investors in Hong Kong; for Institutional Investors and/or Accredited Investors in Singapore; for certain specific sovereign wealth funds and/or Qualified Domestic Institutional Investors approved by local regulators only in the People's Republic of China; for certain specific Qualified Institutions and/or Sophisticated Investors only in Taiwan; for Qualified Professional Investors in Korea; for certain specific institutional investors in Indonesia; for qualified buyers in Philippines for informational purposes only; for Qualified Institutional Investors in Indonesia; for qualified buyers in Philippines for informational purposes only; for Qualified Institutional Investors and distributing companies in Japan; and for one-on-one Institutional Investors in the USA.
+Important information: This publication is intended only for Professional Clients and Financial Advisers in Continental Europe (as defined on the back cover); for Qualified Clients/Sophisticated Investors in Israel, for Professional Clients in Dubai, Ireland, the Isle of Man, Jersey and Guernsey, and the UK; for Sophisticated or Professional Investors in Australia; for Professional Investors in Hong Kong; for Institutional Investors and/or Accredited Investors in Singapore; for certain specific sovereign wealth funds and/or Qualified Domestic Institutional Investors approved by local regulators only in the People's Republic of China; for certain specific Qualified Institutions and/or Sophisticated Investors only in Taiwan; for Qualified Professional Investors in Korea; for certain specific institutional investors in Brunei; for Qualified Institutional Investors and/or certain specific institutional investors in Thailand; for certain specific institutional investors in Indonesia; for qualified buyers in Philippines for informational purposes only; for Qualified Institutional Investors, pension funds and distributing companies in Japan; and for one-on-one Institutional Investors in the USA.
 This document is restricted to investors who are (i) Accredited Investors as such term is defined in National Instrument 45-106, and (ii) Permitted Clients as such term is defined in National Instrument 31-103.
 It is not intended for and should not be distributed to, or relied upon, by the public or retail investors.